 In neurological terms, the auditory stimulus leads to a stress response.
 You find the sound disturbing, you can’t think about anything else, your heart is racing, you can’t fall asleep at night — all these problems are not due to tinnitus; they are due to your emotional reaction to tinnitus.

 Pain is inherently a prima donna, demanding attention by its very nature.
 The only thing worse than an obnoxiously demanding sensation is an obnoxiously demanding sensation plus an excessive “stress response.”
 Neither are easy to change, but arguably the stress response is more tractable — or at least an extra way to work on a hard problem.
 If you can’t make the pain go away, work on not reacting to it, which is also good.

 My wife, as it happens, is an amazing example of this.
 As the victim of an extremely serious accident in 2010 — several nasty fractures, including her back — she now lives with quite a lot of chronic pain, and she is fascinatingly good at not letting it rattle her.
 Many skills and characteristics seem to go into this superpower: some natural stoicism, some irrepressible joie de vivre, probably even some “denial.”
 She often seems to just lie about it: “No, I’m not in pain.”
 Translation: “Of course I’m in pain, but I’m not going to give it one damn second of air time.”
 However she does it, she really seems like a master of the Zen of Suffering.
-If she had tinnitus, I wonder if she would even mention it.
+If she had mild to moderate tinnitus, I wonder if she would even mention it.

 She probably would if it was bad enough though…

 The Zen of Suffering is a nice idea and all, but it’s not always a realistic option